-We additionally examined results for moderate and severe patients separately (Table 18).
+As a subgroup analysis, we examined results for moderate and severe patients separately (Table 18).
 Patients with moderate disease had slightly lower healthcare costs but higher drug costs compared to the total population.
-Patients with moderate disease also had more projected QALYs due to higher quality of life.
+Patients with moderate disease also gained fewer QALYs with dupilumab treatment compared with severe patients.
 Patients with severe disease had slightly higher healthcare costs but lower drug costs compared to the total population.
-Patients with severe disease also had fewer projected QALYs due to lower quality of life.
-This led to an ICER of \$125,500 for patients with moderate atopic dermatitis and \$75,100 for patients with severe disease.
+The resulting ICERs were \$160,000 for patients with moderate atopic dermatitis and \$95,800 for patients with severe disease if we use the list price for the drug, and \$130,800 for patients with moderate atopic dermatitis and \$78,300 for patients with severe disease if we use the net price for the drug.